mynk-tmr/notes/Backend Dev/Beginner.md

 ### 6 Characteristics of Restful System

 ##### Separation of Client and Server
-client & server code evolve independently and interact via standard operations on resources.
+- client & server code evolve independently and interact via standard operations on resources.
-Clients use same REST endpoints and request/response doesn't vary among clients
+- Clients use *same* endpoints and *structure* of request/response
 ##### Statelessness
 - client + server can work without knowing each other's state and content of previous msgs.
 ##### Cachebility
-to reduce the load on database and handle large traffic. e,g, `Redis` to implement this
+- to reduce the load on database and handle large traffic. e,g, `Redis` to implement this
+- It permits any data format
 ##### Layered system
+-  inherits security from underlying TCP layer
 ##### Code on demand (optional)
 Servers can extend client's functionality by transferring executable code.
 ##### Uniform interface
 - Resources are identified in requests and are separate from their representations
-- Clients is sent resource that it can read, modify or delete
+- Client is sent resource that it can read, modify or delete
 - Each reponse has a message that is self-explainatory
 - After accessing a resource, client is told of other actions that are currently available (hyperlinks)